wonderpl/romeo/docs/angular-app.md

 ##### OrganiseController

 This controller deals with manage videos and tags, so it includes the VideoService and TagService as dependencies.
-Currently not fully implemented and only allows the creation of new tags, and allows users to add videos to collections.
-The missing features are as follows:

-- Cannot properly filter the videos
-- Cannot delete collections
-- Cannot change the status of the collections ( public / private ).

 ##### VideoController

-The core features of this page are implemented i.e. adding uploading video files and giving them some meta data, however there are features that are not fully implemented yet.
-For example the Quick Share - the idea that when a user starts uploading a video they can generate an embeddable link for that video, enter in some email addresses and it will send it off when the video is ready.
-The functionality for this is mainly built via the QuickShare directive.
+The core features of this page are uploading video files, giving them some meta data, collaborate on the video via comments, transfer videos to publishers.

+##### ProfileController

+This controller deals with uploading cover image, avatar and the public profile information.
+It also deals with the connections between users.

+##### LoginController

+This controller deals with everything sign in and sign up related, like creating accounts.

 ===